 Heading out for any of those post holiday bargains?
 Keep in mind that a great deal is only a great deal if you really need it.
 Why not just relax, enjoy time with family and friends and avoid the crowds.

 Oh Christmas tree, oh christmas tree

 As the holiday season comes to a close, its time to take down the tree.
-Don’t waste time trying to figure out how to cut it up and put it in your bin, recycle it.
+Don’t waste time trying to figure out how to cut it up and put it in your bin; recycle it.
 The City of Winnipeg is operating their “Lets Chip In” program until January 20.
-You can drop off you tree and they will chip it into a wood mulch that can be used for landscaping.
+You can drop off your tree and they will chip it into a wood mulch that can be used for landscaping.
 The wood mulch is free, so bring a container with you and take some home.
 It’s great for landscaping around coniferous shrubs and trees and will help to prevent weed growth too!
-Just the tree needs to be as bare as it was when you got it, so remove all the decorations/tinsel and take your plastic bag back home so you can use it again next year.
+The tree needs to be as bare as it was when you got it, so remove all the decorations/tinsel and take your plastic bag back home so you can use it again next year.
 For more information, click this link.

 Don’t want it, don’t need it?

 Then there are those gifts that you just can’t take back, but won’t really use.
 And how about that new item you received that now makes the one you have obsolete.
 What can we do with all these items?
 Here are a few ideas:

 There are lots of organizations where you can donate unwanted toys, clothing, electronics, etc. Donating allows you to support a community or charitable organization and feel good about the fact that your gift will benefit someone else.
 Some of these organizations will even pick up the items from your home.
 Here are some options: